S A R V A

 Early Years.
-Sarva was raised as part of the extended royal family of Arwia, formerly the queen of Akkadia, in the capital city of Eriku.
-At the age of 7 (year 19) Sarva was 7th in line for the throne.
-As a royal, she was born to the upper echelons of aristocracy and enjoyed the privileges of being amongst Akkadia’s Elite.
-She was wealthy, popular, loved by everyone, and groomed for a life of luxury and lived in the Queen’s palace.
+Shala was raised as part of the extended royal family of Ahatsuna, formerly the queen of Akkadia, in the capital city of Eriku.
+At the age of seven, Shala was seventh in line for the throne.
+As a royal, she was born into the upper echelons of aristocracy and enjoyed the privileges of being amongst Akkadia’s elite.
+She was wealthy, popular, loved by everyone, groomed for a life of luxury, living in the queen’s palace.

-It should be noted that Akkadia is a female-dominated society.
-Men are kept uneducated and are essentially slaves to the women who own them.
-Men are used as laborers and soldiers, but the officers of the military and government officials are women.
-Religion plays a huge role in Akkadia with temples to the various female Babylonian gods everywhere.
+Akkadia is a female-dominated society; men are kept uneducated and are essentially slaves for the women who own them.
+They are used as laborers and soldiers, but the officers of the military and the land’s governmental officials are all women.
+Religion plays a huge role in Akkadia, with temples to the various female Akkadian gods everywhere.
 The priestesses of Ishtar, Ereshkigal, Ninlill, Damkina, and Nanshe pull the strings of power.

-When Iltani, demigoddess of Ishtar (and daughter, also) descends from the heavens and demands to sit on the throne of Eriku, few dare to question her.
-Queen Arwia dares.
-For daring such heresy, Arwia, and all the females of Arwia’s family of the age of womanhood, are executed.
-Arwiya’s lands and holdings are stripped, including the palatial estate, and the family name becomes relegated to that of a minor noble family.
-Sarva and her sisters and cousins who have not flowered into womanhood are placed under the regency of the Church.
+When Iltani, demigoddess and daughter of Ishtar descended from Anum and demanded to sit on the throne of Eriku, few dared to question her.
+But Patesi Ahatsuna dared.
+For such heresy, Ahatsuna and all the females of Ahatsuna’s family were executed.
+Ahatsuna’s lands and holdings were stripped, including her palatial estate, and the family name became relegated to that of a minor noble family.

 Sarva excelled at swordsmanship and showed signs of leadership at an early age.
-By age 16 (year 28) she was released from her regency as an adult and by age 18 (year 30) she earned a military commission as a Pa-pa (roughly equivalent to a captain) and was given command of a band of males.
-In the following years she would repeatedly be faced with the “glass ceiling”.
-Options for advancement were limited for someone of a family who had opposed the Queen.
+By age sixteen, she was released as an adult from her regency, and by age eighteen, she had earned a military commission as a Pa-pa (roughly equivalent to a Pert captain) and was given command of a company of sirkatu, (her males).